BMW iX3 review

 Both iX3 M Sport and M Sport Pro models are in group 44 for insurance, so premiums won’t be cheap.
 But it’s no different with close rivals such as the Audi e-tron and Mercedes EQC, which sit in groups 44 to 50.

 Buyers on a tighter budget may want to look at the Hyundai Ioniq 5, which is cheaper to buy and will be cheaper to insure, because the model range covers groups 29 to 40.

 BMW models usually benefit from strong residual values and the iX3 continues this trend.
 Expert data suggests that, over a typical ownership period of three years and 36,000 miles, the all-electric SUV should hold on to around 59 per cent of its original value.
-This outperforms the combustion-engined X3 range, which is expected to retain between 44 and 54 per cent depending on which version you go for.
+This is just ahead of the combustion-engined X3 range, which is expected to retain between 44 and 54 per cent depending on which version you go for.